Gassandrid/ewan.my/meta/runs/2026-06-03-quartz-v5-migration.md

 Push boundary: `github:quartz-community/og-image` remains deliberately disabled for the audit build.
 Re-enable it, run the production release gate, and only then push after Ewan's explicit approval.

+## 2026-07-20 Responsive Header Parity

+- Restored the v4 frame boundary that renders breadcrumbs and the dark-mode/search controls in a dedicated `.sticky-header-bar`, outside the article header.
+- Kept breadcrumbs on the left and compact controls on the right, with the original divider underneath.
+- Restored the mobile breadcrumb elision behavior so intermediate folders do not wrap the control bar.
+- Hid the left Graph/TOC sidebar in the mobile grid so the sticky reader header is again the first visible page element.
+- Added `scripts/probe-responsive-layout.mjs` and `npm run probe:responsive` to verify desktop alignment, divider presence, mobile overflow, hidden Graph, and `top: 0` stickiness after scrolling.

+Verification: TypeScript/Prettier passed, all 117 tests passed, the static build probe passed across 1228 HTML and 1076 TikZ pages, and the responsive Chrome probe passed at 1440 px and 390 px.
+The localhost audit server remains on port 8080 with OG images disabled.

 ## Open Gaps

 - One low-severity esbuild advisory remains.
 Its fix requires moving from the current `0.27.x` range to `0.28.x`; the affected surface is the esbuild development server on Windows, not the generated static site or current macOS/Linux build/deploy path.